 We’re back from our winter break and ready to Spring to It!
 Holidays are precious ` Thank you for your loyalty and continued support.

 As our fur~kid family grows so too does our team.
-I’d like to take this opportunity to introduce Bella Selisher, our Senior Groomer, David our Bathroom Manager and Groomer, and Chloe and Ruby our Grooming Assistants.
+I’d like to take this opportunity to introduce Bella Selisher, our Senior Groomer, James our Bathroom Manager and Groomer, and Chloe and Ruby our Grooming Assistants.
 I myself continue as Owner, Salon Manager, Head Groomer and Pack Leader.
 I promise both I and my staff will always give you the best good old~fashioned level of service and care that we too like to receive.
 We are currently reviewing our opening hours to include long day care from 8am to 7pm on Thursdays and Fridays.
 Please see the attached Price and Services List and do not hesitate to let me know of any ways we can continue to serve you as we strive to improve our service.

 The days are getting longer, the trees are starting to break out in blossom and the bulbs are starting to poke out through the soil.
 Time to get rid of those long winter coats on our furry friends.
 Save $10 when you book a “short and sweet” groom as part of our Early Spring Sale.
 This offer has limited places and must end soon so please book early to avoid disappointment.

 It’s also the time for fleas and intestinal parasites to reappear in full force, so make sure your dog is protected.
 The best way is with a good quality flea tablet such as Bravecto and Sentinel which we stock in store.

 Spring is the time when we and our dogs spend more time outdoors in the warm weather.

 Here's some of our spring safety tips to help you and your furry friend enjoy spring.